voronianski/universal-react-flux-boilerplate/README.md

-# Universal-React-Flux- Boilerplate
+# Universal-React-Flux Boilerplate

-> Starting point that used in several of my projects.
+> Starting point that I've used in several projects.

 ## What's inside?